fsystemweb/crm-dashboard/README.md

 Our architecture follows a **feature module** approach with **lazy loading** for enhanced modularity and performance.
 All shared components are standalone, combining the advantages of feature modules and standalone components, which streamline development and reduce dependencies.

-I followed mobile first for the styling
+Additionally, the styling follows a **mobile-first** approach to ensure optimal responsiveness across devices.

 ## State Management